 - Scoop 1-3 tbsp into hot water and drink like a tea.

-Here are is a roundup of natural cold and flu remedies from some of my fellow Village Green Network bloggers:
+Here are is a roundup of natural cold and flu remedies from some of my favorite bloggers:

 - Here are some great tips for avoiding cold and flu in the first place.

 - Elderberry syrup is a very effective way to ward off or to fight the flu.
 Here are a couple of different recipes: One for elderberry tonic, elderberry syrup and elderberry syrup with ginger and cinnamon.
+There's also a great recipe for an elderberry and echinacea syrup that is delicious!
 I have made some and mix it with cod liver oil to give to my daughter each day.

 - Keeping your vitamin D levels up is very important for sustaining your immune system.
-Since we synthesize vitamin D when the sun’s rays mix with oils on our skin, it can be hard to maintain in the middle of winter.
-I know where I live in Chicago, I feel like we don’t see the sun for months on end, and I know (from blood work results) that I become vitamin D deficient.
+Since we synthesize vitamin D when the sun's rays mix with oils on our skin, it can be hard to maintain in the middle of winter.
+I know where I live in Chicago, I feel like we don't see the sun for months on end, and I know (from blood work results) that I become vitamin D deficient.
 Vitamin D can be a great defender against illness.
-Here are some of the best ways to get vitamin D. Personally, I keep my levels up with D3 supplements, cod liver oil and a UVB light box from mercola.com.
+Personally, I keep my levels up with D3 supplements, cod liver oil and a UVB light box from mercola.com.

 - How about a cold and flu busting smoothie?
 This sounds like the perfect antidote!